 Kona Hawaii History

 Kona has a fascinating history, both natural and human.
 First discovered by Polynesian explorers between 100-600 A.D., the Kona coast was among the most welcoming early settlements for native Hawaiians.
 Moderate weather, fertile fields, and calm waters made for easier living.
 Most of the ancient Ali’i (or chiefs) called Kona home.
+Because of the extent of history centered around Kona Hawaii, there are several historic sites and state or national parks to explore in the area.
+Kaloko Honokohau National Historic Park to the north and Pu`uhonua O Hōnaunau National Park to the south are both worth a visit.

 In the 15th century, Umi-a-Liloa united the Big Island’s numerous groups under a single rule, moving his seat of power from the Waipi’o Valley to Kona, establishing a tradition for generations of rulers to come.
 In fact, the most celebrated Hawaiian royalty, King Kamehameha I, moved his court to Kamakahonu in Northern Kona in 1812 after unifying the Hawaiian people under one rule and establishing the Kingdom of Hawaii in 1795.